-Birth is unpredictable, a birth plan = high expectations…but instead of lowing them…how about having no expectations!
+Birth is unpredictable, a birth plan = high expectations…but instead of lowering them…how about having no expectations!
 Birth plans set you up for disappointment, you must be open to whatever unfolds….

 This is actually a very interesting point, as behavioural specialist Ray Williams does suggest that no goals are better than failed goals.
 This suggests that there is some ‘wisdom’ in lower expectations…or better yet, having no expectations.
 BUT the reality is, doing this means you also must TOTALLY disregard yourself.